hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/workspaces.html.md

 ## Editing Variables

-For almost any Terraform codebase, you'll want to edit the Terraform variables and environment variables used by the code.
+For almost any workspace, you'll want to edit the Terraform variables and environment variables used by the code.

 You can edit variables as soon as you've created a workspace, by clicking the workspace's "Variables" tab.